 - methods to measure program implementation and progress

 For other programs that follow the school year but do not meet the after-school program guideline criteria (such as in-school day and Saturday programs), use our program grant proposal guidelines.
-The deadline for both of these types of proposals is April 5, 2019.
+Proposals for programs that follow the school year are due April 9, 2020.

 In order to apply:

 - Organization must be tax exempt under IRS section 501(c)(3).

 With very few exceptions, we do not fund: